 Day five of the 2017 BDO World Championship from the Lakeside and we’re into the second roud of matches.
 There are a few people talking about the ‘shock’ of Wesley Harms getting knocked out, but readers of this column will have been all over Krzysztof Ratajski, as I pointed out Harms is a bit of a spent force, and the Pole duly delivered.
 Tomorrow, we have two games in the afternoon, and then we have three in the evening session.
 We have a high class field playing today, with Scott Mitchell facing Geert de Vos, then Martin Adams taking on Jeff Smith in the afternoon.
 Darryl Fitton takes on Pip Blackwell in the first match of the evening, followed by Jamie Hugher and Jim Williams, and we round out the day with Glen Durrant and Paul Hogan facing off.
 It’ seriously a stacked day of darting action.

 |Logan Paul vs Floyd Mayweather||Tons of unique props||Yes||BetOnline|

-I’ll be back with more free tips for day eight, semi-final day, of the 2017 BDO World Championship tomorrow, so I’ll see you then.
+I’ll be back with more free tips for day six of the 2017 BDO World Championship tomorrow, so I’ll see you then.